HiFiSamurai/CSS-Gallery/README.md

 CSS-Gallery
 ===========

-Some experiments to create pure CSS controls
+Some experiments to create (almost) pure CSS controls